Hierarchical certification of nonclassical network correlations: Introduction

 A recent trend consists of investigating the correlations that can be generated in network structures where, instead of considering a global joint system being shared between the parties, several independent sources distribute systems to different collections of them.
 For example, quantum networks use sources of entangled systems, as depicted in Fig.~\ref{fig-1}, providing a scalable framework for constructing the quantum internet and implementing diverse quantum applications \cite{ACL,Kimble,SSdG,Wehner,Renou2021}.
 Quantum multipartite nonlocality has been investigated in these scenarios \cite{Popescu,BGP,Fritz,Chave2015,Allen2017,Aberg,networkReview}, leading to new fundamental insights on quantum theory \cite{Renou2021,Abiuso2021}.
 Nevertheless, exploring nonlocal correlations in networks implies considerable challenges since the relevant sets of correlations are not convex, and thus objects such as linear Bell inequalities cannot characterize them completely.

 Nonlinear Bell inequalities have been used to study network nonlocality (NN), especially in the tripartite network underlying entanglement swapping depicted in Fig.~\ref{fig-1}(a) \cite{BGP,BRGP,TSCA,BBBC}.
-These inequalities have been extended to more general networks (\cite{Chave2016,RBBP,GMTR,Luo2018,Tavaki2021}, see also the review \cite{networkReview}).
-However, in analogy with the need to define genuine multipartite nonlocality as a means to guarantee global non-classical phenomena, the observation of network nonlocality only guarantees non-classical behavior in some part of the network.
-It is possible to guarantee a complete absence of classical components via observing genuine multipartite nonlocality, but it is known that accounting for the network structure brings looser requirements for observations \cite{Pozas2019}, which becomes relevant in experimental implementations.
-Currently, there exist two complementary definitions of genuinely nonlocal behaviors in networks: genuine network nonlocality (GNN) \cite{Supic2022} and full network nonlocality (FNN) \cite{Alej2022}.
+These inequalities have been extended to more general networks with more parties and sources of physical systems (\cite{Chave2016,RBBP,GMTR,Luo2018,Tavaki2021}, see also the review \cite{networkReview}).
+However, in analogy with the need to define genuine multipartite nonlocality as a means to guarantee global nonclassical phenomena, the observation of network nonlocality only guarantees nonclassical behavior in some part of the network.
+It is possible to guarantee a complete absence of classical components via observing genuine multipartite nonlocality, but it is known that accounting for the network structure allows for milder requirements in experimentally relevant parameters, such as detection efficiency \cite{Pozas2019}.
+Currently, there exist two complementary definitions of genuinely nonlocal behaviors in networks: genuine network nonlocality \cite{Supic2022} and full network nonlocality (FNN) \cite{Alej2022}.
 The latter uses minimal assumptions, and has been recently observed in experimental implementations of different network structures \cite{Haakansson2022,Huang2022,Wang2023,Gu2023}.